AlexsLemonade/RNA-Seq-Exercises/docker-load.md

-# CCDL RNA-Seq-Exercises: Set Up
+# Docker Container Set Up

 The [Childhood Cancer Data Lab](ccdatalab.org) is developing a series of short course modules to train researchers studying childhood cancer to perform reproducible analyses.